Som-Energia/somenergia-kpis/README.md

 Edit `dbconfig.py` with your data.
 You will have to create a database.

-The visualization user has to have access to new tables by default.
+The visualization user has to have access to new tables by default, because some scripts replace the table each day.
 You can set this with:

 ```
 ALTER DEFAULT PRIVILEGES IN SCHEMA public
 GRANT SELECT ON TABLES TO username;
 ```

 # run

 `python main.py --help` or `python main.py --list-functions`

+# test

+testing will require installing `b2btest` which in turn requires `lxml` to be installed manually via pip